 Changing Judges in an Arizona Divorce

-The right to a change of judge is considered a matter of grace in Arizona.
-Either party can obtain a change of judge by following the dictates of Rule 42(f)(1), Ariz.
-R. Civ.
-P. But what happens when the judge the party seeks to remove declines to be removed?
+Many people have asked about changing judges in an Arizona divorce.
+In Arizona, either party can obtain a change of judge by following the requirements of Rule 42(f)(1) of the Arizona Rules of Family Law Procedure.
+But what happens when the judge the party seeks to remove in a divorce declines to be removed?
 In Taliaferro v.
-Taliaferro, 921 P.2d 21 (1996) the Arizona Supreme Court considered the consequences.
+Taliaferro, 921 P.2d 21 (1996) the Arizona Supreme Court considered the consequences of such a situation.

 Both husband and his lawyer, Mr. Hirschfeld, appealed to the court of appeals.
 The Court of Appeals ruled that Mr. Taliaferro could raise the change of judge issue on appeal.
 It ruled that once the notice was filed, Judge Rogers had no subject matter jurisdiction to proceed.
 It vacated the final decree.
-[See Taliaferro v.
-Taliaferro, 911 P.2d 619 (1995).]
 The Arizona Supreme Court granted review.

-Change of Judge Notice Does Not Affect Subject Matter Jurisdiction
+A Notice of Change of Judge Does Not Affect the Court’s Jurisdiction

 This created a blurred distinction between a peremptory challenge and a challenge for cause.
 Courts began to use the word “jurisdiction” in the context of affidavits of bias and prejudice.
 But, the Court noted, “jurisdiction” means different things in different contexts.
 Sometimes it is used to describe the authority to do a particular thing.
 In another, it means the court’s power to entertain an action of a particular subject matter.